rolando-r/inventario/README.md

 # Inventario 🏙️

-Project to practice entityFrameworkCore with interfaces, controllers and Unit of Work
+Project to practice entityFrameworkCore with entities, interfaces, controllers, repositories, configurations, unit of Work and more.

 ## Skills 🛠
   C#, .NETCore